 Why This Matters

-Landforms aren't just pretty scenery—they're the physical foundation that determines where people live, how civilizations develop, and why certain regions thrive while others remain sparsely populated.
-When you study world geography, you're being tested on your ability to explain why landforms exist where they do and how they influence human-environment interactions, settlement patterns, resource distribution, and climate systems.
+Landforms are the physical foundation that determines where people live, how civilizations develop, and why certain regions thrive while others remain sparsely populated.
+When you study world geography, you need to explain why landforms exist where they do and how they influence settlement patterns, resource distribution, climate systems, and human-environment interactions.

 Mountains

-- Formed by tectonic collision, folding, or volcanic activity—the Himalayas rose from the Indian plate crashing into the Eurasian plate, while the Andes formed from subduction
+- Formed by tectonic collision, folding, or volcanic activity.
+The Himalayas rose from the Indian plate crashing into the Eurasian plate, while the Andes formed from the Nazca plate subducting beneath the South American plate.

 Volcanoes

-- Openings in Earth's crust where magma, ash, and gases escape—concentrated along plate boundaries and hotspots like the Pacific Ring of Fire
+- Openings in Earth's crust where magma, ash, and gases escape.
+They're concentrated along plate boundaries and hotspots, especially the Pacific Ring of Fire (home to about 75% of the world's active volcanoes).

-- Create new landforms and fertile soils—volcanic ash weathers into nutrient-rich soil, explaining dense populations near active volcanoes in Indonesia and Japan
+- Volcanic ash weathers into nutrient-rich soil, which explains why dense populations live near active volcanoes in places like Indonesia and the Philippines.

 Plateaus

-- Elevated flatlands formed by volcanic activity, tectonic uplift, or resistant rock layers resisting erosion
+- Elevated flatlands formed by volcanic activity, tectonic uplift, or resistant rock layers that resist erosion.
+They have high elevation like mountains but relatively flat surfaces.

-- Often rich in minerals and resources—the Deccan Plateau contains significant iron and coal deposits
+- Often rich in minerals and resources.
+The Deccan Plateau in India contains significant iron and coal deposits, while the Brazilian Highlands hold major mineral wealth.

-- Create unique climates due to elevation; the Tibetan Plateau (the "Roof of the World") influences monsoon patterns across Asia
+- Elevation creates unique climates.
+The Tibetan Plateau (averaging about 4,500 meters, often called the "Roof of the World") influences monsoon patterns across all of Asia.

 Water, ice, and wind act as sculpting agents, carving away rock over millions of years to create dramatic landscapes.
 These landforms reveal geological history and demonstrate how persistent forces reshape the Earth's surface.